danielcondemarin/blog/source/_drafts/Pair-Programming-and-Emotional-Intelligence.md

 Self-awareness is about knowing what we're feeling and why we're feeling it.
 Is a monitor of our own thoughts and feelings.

 During pairing, exchanges of opposite views happen all the time.
-One of these exchanges can lead to heated arguments, for example, you both are very opinionated about how you should structure directories in your project, or maybe what framework to use for unit testing, etc. While is important to have these discussions, which ultimately could lead to a wonderful solution, is also important to **notice** your own first signs of negative emotions, especially when the argument escalates: anxiety, frustration, stress, etc. Being self aware in these moments means that you will be better off at reacting and doing something about it, such as **taking a break**, going for a cup of tea or maybe just switching topics for 10 minutes and talk about the fun stuff you've been up to lately.
+One of these exchanges can lead to heated arguments, for example, you both are very opinionated about how you should structure directories in your project, or maybe what framework to use for unit testing, etc. Whilst is important to have these discussions, which ultimately could lead to a wonderful solution, is also important to **notice** your own first signs of negative emotions, especially when the argument escalates: anxiety, frustration, stress, etc. Being self aware in these moments means that you will be better off at reacting and doing something about it, such as **taking a break**, going for a cup of tea or maybe just switching topics for 10 minutes and talk about the fun stuff you've been up to lately.
 Acting on time in these situations can stop the build up of stress and bring it back down.

 ### Self-Management